dev, computing, games

 If I do invest in it I'm frivolous, all about motion controls, all about Wiimotes, EyeToy and XBOX Kinect, out of touch with traditional gaming, rejecting of keyboard and mouse gaming as stodgy, trying to replace everyone's CoD with Dance Central.

 I have to fight so hard for any kind of middle ground, or nuanced position, in ways that I haven't had to for LDA or 3D stereo.
-Where I believe in the technology, I buy products of the technology, at the same time I don't expect a future where it's as ubiquitous as the internet browser and that's OK.
-I love VR and there's a place for VR to live alongside traditional setups.
+Where I believe in the technology, I buy products of the technology, at the same time I don't expect a future where it's as ubiquitous as the smartphone or internet browser and that's OK.
+I'm not big into VR but I have a positive opinion of it and there's a place for VR to live alongside traditional setups.
 The huge checks being written today around metaverse-type products consumed in VR are feeding into this and creating polarization, it stresses me out a lot sometimes.

 December 2nd, 2022 at 5:41 am